slsa-framework/slsa/docs/spec/v1.1/threats.md

 *Mitigation:* **TODO**

-*Example:* A popular extension author sells the rights to a new owner, who then modifies the code to secretly mine bitcoin at the users' expense.
+*Example:* A popular extension author sells the rights to a new owner, who then modifies the code to secretly mine cryptocurrency at the users' expense.
 SLSA does not protect against this, though if the extension were open source, regular auditing may discourage this from happening.

 </details>